Lambster's River Reports

 The Chestatee and Noontootlua Farms Waters are clear Using 3x or 4x leaders is a must on these trophy creeks.
 BH Rubber legged stone flies Prince Nymphs, BH Olive wooly buggers will hook you up a fish.
 Tigh Lines!
-Stream is clear ...... and fishing good!
+Stream is muddy! ...... no fishing!

 For all your Custom Bass flie needs see ( The Fly Stop )

 Natural Brown Hot Tiger XL Lure from Bass Pro is also a Dang good crank baits for Spotted Bass as well as the Black/white shallow runner shad.
 Work the timbers hard and you should pull out some nice fish!
 Stripers seem to be hiding in the deep water just off the tail outs!

 Spotted Bass, Large Mouth, Coosa Redeye Bass, White Bass, Stripers, Sturgens, Drum, Gar, Crappie

 Shell Cracker.
 The Etowah River has a big diversity of